shiroyuki/com.shiroyuki.www/docs/source/journal/rediscover-tokyo-p3-pycon.rst

 Rediscover Tokyo - Part 3 - PyCon JP
 ####################################

+It is funny that I enjoy the conference even though I hardly remember what happens.

-Thank to the fact that I finished preparation for my talk on 14 early, my tension became low enough so that I had more time for conversation, catching with friends and solo urban exploration.
+Thank to the fact that I finished preparation for my talk on 14 early, my tension became low enough so that I had more time for conversation, catching up with friends and solo urban exploration.
+The area I went
+are:

+- Tsukiji Market (Morning)
+- A small part of Ginza (Morning)
+- Shimbashi Station (Morning)
+- Odaiba (Daytime)
+- Shinjuku (Nighttime)

 :09.13: Fujifilm X100S and Nikon D810 with Nikkor 50mm f/1.8G and Nikkor 24-70mm f/2.8G
 :09.14: Nikon D810 with Nikkor 50mm f/1.8G